 The sentencing guidelines are advisory, and judges may, at their discretion, impose a sentence outside the guidelines.

-Using the Maryland Sentencing Guidelines Offense Table, defendants can understand the charges filed against them as well as the mandatory minimum and statutory maximum jail time.
+Using the MD Sentencing Guidelines Offense Table, defendants can understand the charges filed against them as well as the mandatory minimum and statutory maximum jail time.
 With this, your criminal defense attorney can help prepare your case diligently and improve your chances of the best possible outcome.
-You can check out the Maryland Sentencing Guidelines offense table here.
+You can check out the MD Sentencing Guidelines offense table here.

-The Maryland Sentencing Guidelines Calculator tool is a stand-alone tool that can be used by any person (usually judges) to calculate sample sentencing guidelines.
-Users who want to calculate the sentencing guidelines can use the calculator tool as an alternative to filling the paper worksheet manually.
+The Sentencing Guidelines Calculator tool is a stand-alone tool that any person can use (usually judges) to calculate sample sentencing guidelines.
+Users who want to calculate the sentencing guidelines can use the calculator tool as an alternative to filling out the paper worksheet manually.

-The Maryland Sentencing Guidelines Manual (MSGM) covers several criminal cases that originate in Circuit Courts across the state.
+The MD Sentencing Guidelines Manual (MSGM) covers several criminal cases that originate in Circuit Courts across the state.
 The purpose of the Maryland Sentencing Guidelines Manual is to:

 - Increase uniformity in sentencing while mitigating unnecessary disparity.